bloominstituteoftechnology/JavaScript-IV/README.md

   * `favSubjects`. i.e. an array of the student's favorite subjects ['Html', 'CSS', 'JavaScript']
 * Student has the following methods:
   * `listsSubjects` a method that logs out all of the student's favoriteSubjects one by one.
-  * `PRAssignment` a method that receives a subject as an argument and logs out that the
+  * `PRAssignment` a method that receives a subject as an argument and logs out that the `student.name has submitted a PR for {subject}`
   * `sprintChallenge` similar to PRAssignment but logs out `student.name has begun sprint challenge on {subject}`

 #### Project Manager